List of female billionaires

 Forbes magazine annually ranks the world's wealthiest female billionaires.
 This list uses the static rating published once a year by Forbes, usually in March or April.
-There were 337 women listed on the world's billionaires as of 4 April 2023, up from 327 in 2022.
-From 2021 to 2024 Françoise Bettencourt Meyers was listed as the world's wealthiest woman.
+There were 481 women listed on the world's billionaires as of 10 March 2026, up from 406 in 2025.
+From 2025 to 2026 Alice Walton remained listed as the world's wealthiest woman.

 According to a 2021 billionaire census, women make up 11.9% of the billionaire cohort, and "just over half of all female billionaires are heiresses, with an additional 30% having a combination of inherited and created wealth."
 In the overall female billionaire cohort, 16.9% of billionaires are self-made and 53.5% gained their wealth through a combination of inheritance and self-made wealth as of 2017.

+2026

+The top 10 women billionaires, using the Forbes static ranking as of 10 March 2026, are: